vitest-dev/vitest/docs/config/index.md

   }
   ```

-Since Vitest 0.31.0, you can check your coverage report in `Vitest UI`: check [Vitest UI Coverage](/guide/coverage#vitest-ui) for more details.
+Since Vitest 0.31.0, you can check your coverage report in Vitest UI: check [Vitest UI Coverage](/guide/coverage#vitest-ui) for more details.

 #### coverage.skipFull